 There's often an impressive (and slightly dangerous) pool of sweat on the floor whenever I've finished an indoor training session.
 So, does that puddle mean I sweat more when training indoors than outdoors?
 Let’s find out…

-- The effects of heat on sweat rate during indoor training
+- The effects of heat on sweat rate

 - Further Reading